Ocean deoxygenation: Types and mechanisms

+Coastal zones

+Open and deep ocean zones (oxygen minimum zones)

+In the open ocean there are natural low oxygen areas and these are expanding slowly.
+These oceanic oxygen minimum zones (OMZ) generally occur in the middle depths of the ocean, from 100 – 1000 m deep.
+They are natural phenomena that result from respiration of sinking organic material produced in the surface ocean.
+However, as the oxygen content of the ocean decreases, oxygen minimum zones are expanding both vertically and horizontally.
+In these low oxygen areas the water circulation is slow.
+This stability means it is easier to see quite small changes in oxygen, such as a decline of 1-2%.
+In many of these areas, this decline does not mean these low oxygen regions become uninhabitable for fish and other marine life but over many decades may do, particularly in the Pacific and Indian Ocean.

 Oxygen is input into the ocean at the surface, through the processes of photosynthesis by phytoplankton and mixing with the atmosphere.
-However, organisms, both microbial and multicellular, use oxygen in respiration throughout the entire depth of the ocean, so when the supply of oxygen from the surface is less than the utilization of oxygen in deep water, oxygen loss occurs.
-This phenomenon is natural, but is exacerbated with increased stratification and/or temperature.
+Organisms, both microbial and multicellular, use oxygen in respiration throughout the entire depth of the ocean, so when the supply of oxygen from the surface is less than the utilization of oxygen in deep water, oxygen loss occurs.

+This phenomenon is natural, but is exacerbated with increased stratification and increasing ocean temperature.
 Stratification occurs when water masses with different properties, primarily temperature and salinity, are layered, with lower density water on top of higher density water.
 The larger the differences in the properties between layers, the less mixing occurs between the layers.
-Stratification is increased when the temperature of the surface ocean or the amount of freshwater input into the ocean from rivers and ice melt increases, enhancing ocean deoxygenation by limiting supply.
-Another factor that can limit supply is the solubility of oxygen.
+Stratification is increased when the temperature of the surface ocean or the amount of freshwater input into the ocean from rivers and ice melt increases, enhancing ocean deoxygenation by reducing supply.
+Another factor that can reduce supply is the solubility of oxygen.
 As temperature and salinity increase, the solubility of oxygen decreases, meaning that less oxygen can be dissolved into water as it warms and becomes more salty.

-Ocean deoxygenation is an additional stressor on marine life.
-Ocean deoxygenation results in the expansion of oxygen minimum zones in the oceans as a consequence of burning fossil fuels.
-Along with this ocean deoxygenation is caused by an imbalance of sources and sinks of oxygen in dissolved water.
-Burning fossil fuels consumes oxygen, but because of the large atmospheric oxygen inventory, the associated relative decline of atmospheric oxygen (0.001% per year) is about two orders of magnitude smaller than the current rate of ocean deoxygenation.
-The change has been fairly rapid and poses a threat to fish and other types of marine life, as well as to people who depend on marine life for nutrition or livelihood.
-Ocean deoxygenation poses implications for ocean productivity, nutrient cycling, carbon cycling, and marine habitats.
-Total ocean oxygen content has decreased by 1-2% since 1960.

-Ocean warming exacerbates ocean deoxygenation and further stresses marine organisms, limiting nutrient availability by increasing ocean stratification through density and solubility effects while at the same time increasing metabolic demand.
-The rising temperatures in the oceans cause a reduced solubility of oxygen in the water, which can explain about 50% of oxygen loss in the upper level of the ocean (>1000 m).
-According to the IPCC 2019 Special Report on the Ocean and Cryosphere in a Changing Climate, the viability of species is being disrupted throughout the ocean food web due to changes in ocean chemistry.
-As the ocean warms, mixing between water layers decreases, resulting in less oxygen and nutrients being available for marine life.
-Warmer ocean water holds less oxygen and is more buoyant than cooler water.
-This leads to reduced mixing of oxygenated water near the surface with deeper water, which naturally contains less oxygen.
-Warmer water also raises oxygen demand from living organisms; as a result, less oxygen is available for marine life.